 State Because each Fund predominantly invests in the municipal securities of its state, its performance is closely tied to the ability of issuers of municipal securities in its state to continue to make principal and interest payments on their securities.
 The issuers' ability to do this is in turn dependent on economic, political and other conditions within the state.
-Below is a discussion of certain conditions that may affect municipal issuers in the Fund's various states.
+Below is a discussion of certain conditions that may affect municipal issuers in each Fund's respective state.
 It is not a complete analysis of every material fact that may affect the ability of issuers of municipal securities to meet their debt obligations or the economic or political conditions within any state and is subject to change.
 The information below is based on data available to the Fund from historically reliable sources, but the Fund has not independently verified it.
-In addition, the disclosure below reflects only the information available to the Fund as of June 1, 2013.
+In addition, the disclosure below reflects only the information available as of September 1, 2013.
 The information and risks set forth below could change quickly and without notice due to new or different information becoming available, market or economic changes or other unforeseen events, among other things.
-The Fund generally only updates the information below on or before July of each year and therefore the disclosure may not reflect any new or different information that becomes available.
+The Fund generally only updates the information annually and therefore the disclosure may not reflect any new of different information that becomes available.